maticnetwork/heimdall/staking/README.md

 * `TxHash` is the hash of the staking transaction on L1.
 * `LogIndex` is the index of the `Staked` log in the staking transaction receipt.
 * `BlockNumber` is the L1 block number in which the staking transaction was included.
-* `Nonce` is the nonce of all the staking related transactions performed from the new validator's account.
+* `Nonce` is the the count representing all the staking related transactions performed from the new validator's account.
 This is to meant keep Heimdall and L1 in sync.

 Upon broadcasting the message, it goes through `HandleMsgValidatorJoin` handler which checks the basic sanity of the transaction (verifying the validator isn't already existing, voting power, etc.).

 The `SideHandleMsgValidatorJoin` side-handler in all the existing (honest) validators then ensures the authenticity of staking transaction on L1.
 It fetches transaction receipt from L1 contract and validates it with the data provided in the `MsgValidatorJoin` transaction.
 Upon successful validation, `YES` is voted.

-The `PostHandleMsgValidatorJoin` post-handler then intializes the new validator and persists in the state via the keeper:
+The `PostHandleMsgValidatorJoin` post-handler then initializes the new validator and persists in the state via the keeper:

 ```
 // create new validator